 Cloud security goes beyond merely deterring unauthorized access.
 It’s also about protecting the system from DDoS attacks, malware, and a myriad of cyber threats.
 It guarantees that data residing in the cloud stays secure, confidential, and readily available, even in the face of potential threats.

 In the healthcare sector, cloud security takes on exceptional importance.
-Patient details, medical records, and other sensitive information demand the strictest levels of protection.
+Patient details, medical records, and other sensitive information demand the strictest levels of protection in practice management system.
 Therefore, using potent cloud security measures isn’t just recommended – it’s vital.

 How Cloud Security Works in Healthcare?